SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/set-operation.md

   - difference
 ---

-Allows you to perform addition or subtraction of rows from DataFrames with identical schemas and different data.
+Use the SetOperation Gem to perform addition or subtraction of rows from DataFrames with identical schemas and different data.

 ### Parameters